 - Hyatt credit cards (see the credit card section of this guide for details)

 - Chase Ultimate Rewards: Points can be transferred from Chase Ultimate Rewards to Hyatt as long as you have one of the premium or ultra-premium Chase Ultimate Rewards cards.
-These include: Sapphire Preferred, Sapphire Reserve, Ink Business Preferred, and Ink Plus.
+These include: Sapphire Reserve®, Sapphire Preferred®, Sapphire Reserve for Business℠, or Ink Business Preferred.
 For details, see: Chase Ultimate Rewards Complete Guide.

 - Bilt Rewards: Bilt Rewards is the program that rewards people for paying rent.
-Bilt points transfer 1 to 1 to Hyatt.
+Bilt points transfer 1-to-1 to Hyatt.
 Details about Bilt can be found here.

 - Hyatt hotel stays: Earn 5 points per dollar (plus elite and promotional bonuses) on most properties; 2.5 points per dollar at Hyatt Studios.